-Submitted by webadmin on Sob, 05/21/2005 - 6:23pm
+Submitted on Sob, 05/21/2005 - 6:23pm

 Jest to oficjalna strona Industrial Workers of the World.
 Znajdziesz tu prawie wszystko, czego potrzebujesz, aby przy³¹czyæ siê do IWW, organizowaæ siê w Twoim miejscu pracy i budowaæ Jeden Powszechny Zwi¹zek.
 Wiêkszoœæ zamieszczonych tutaj informacji dotyczy Stanów Zjednoczonych i Kanady, ale s¹ te¿ linki do stron IWW gdzie indziej.